Berry Pickers

 There was a night I walked laps around these streets

-when change was the only certainty.
+When change was the only certainty.

 I was already mourning the life I had built on shaky ground.

-How many versions of me walked back through that door and what meandering paths did they choose?
+How many versions of me walked back through that door, and what meandering paths did they choose?

 Now sitting in the privileged perspective of hindsight, I can't help but wonder